-As of June 30, 2019, our investment portfolio consisted of investments in 56 portfolio companies with an aggregate fair value of \$2,060.5 million.
+As of September 30, 2020, our investment portfolio consisted of investments in 70 portfolio companies with an aggregate fair value of \$2,100.8 million.
 We intend to continue to pursue an investment strategy focused on direct origination of loans to middle-market companies principally domiciled in the United States.

 We are an externally managed, closed-end, non-diversified management investment company.
-TSL Advisers, LLC, or the Adviser, acts as our investment adviser and administrator.
-We and the Adviser are part of the TPG Sixth Street Partners platform, which had over \$32 billion of assets under management as of June 30, 2019.
-TPG Sixth Street Partners is a global finance and investment firm in a strategic partnership with TPG, the global alternative asset firm.
+Sixth Street Specialty Lending Advisers, LLC, or the Adviser, acts as our investment adviser and administrator.
+We and the Adviser are part of Sixth Street Partners, LLC, a global investment firm with over \$50 billion in assets under management and committed capital.